GospelSounders/adventhymnals.old/03.church-hymnal/05.301-400/01.301-310/02.Hail-to-the-Brightness/docs.md

 title: 302.
 Hail to the Brightness
 metadata:
     description:
-    keywords: Church Hymnal, Hail to the Brightness, Hail to the brightness of Zion&#039;s glad morning!,
+    keywords: Church Hymnal, Hail to the Brightness, Hail to the brightness of Zion's glad morning!,
     author: Brian Onang'o
 ---